palarpit026-art/Lex-Ai/README.md

 # LexAI Prototype

-LexAI is a project I’m building to explore how AI can make legal information, research, and case-related work simpler and more accessible.
+LexAI is a project I’m building to explore how AI can make legal information, research, and case related work simpler and more accessible.

 The idea is to create one platform where **lawyers, law students, legal researchers, and everyday users** can explore legal information, organize cases, review documents, research legal topics, and interact with an AI assistant.